Chivo wallet: El Salvador set to launch updated version

 AlphaPoint will develop the updated Chivo wallet

-In a recent update, El Salvador has announced that it will release its updated Chivo wallet.
-In the update, the country said that the updated wallet would focus solely on tackling the issues of the previous version.
+In a recent update, El Salvador announced that it would release its updated Chivo wallet.
+The government said the new version would resolve the issues affecting the current version of the wallet.
 The wallet developers have also inked a partnership with a famous firm, AlphaPoint.

 El Salvador wants to build 1,500 Bitcoin ATMs

 In its quest to rid the wallet of the previous issues plaguing it, the country announced a collaboration with AlphaPoint.
-In an updated statement, the wallet will help the citizens of the country tackle issues ranging from payment of taxes, making transactions, and other things.
+Per the announcement, the wallet will help the citizens of the country tackle issues ranging from payment of taxes, making transactions, and other things.
 Asides from that, the country has announced that there are currently plans to provide more than 1,500 Bitcoin ATMs across specific locations in the country.

 The integration will also support firms that provide Point of Sale services, the government, and owners of websites.
 In his statement, the founder of AlphaPoint commended the excellent work Nayib Bukele and El Salvador were doing regarding Bitcoin innovation.
 The country has also hinted towards granting loans in Bitcoin, another landmark breakthrough.
 In a small chat with the head of technology, Monica Taher, the country wants the unbanked to gain access to Bitcoin loans which could, in turn, boost their credit history.
 Their sole aim is to help small businesses grow.